jason-tratta/IdleLoggerAgent/README.md

 Both the logout time and a application force quit exclusion list is changeable in the source code only.

+Fast User Switching:  If this OSX Feature is used, once the user switch has happened the previous user is forced logout after 5 minutes.
+This is also editable in the source.

 Here is an example on how to deploy this application as an agent in your environment.
 To use this application as User Agent: 1) Install the application to a directory of your choosing.
 2) Create a launch agent plist like detailed here: https://robots.thoughtbot.com/example-writing-a-launch-agent-for-apples-launchd